This creamy asparagus potato casserole combines the classic flavor combination of asparagus, cream and ham in a delicious casserole.

 Since the dish comes out of the refrigerator, while preheating the oven, let it sit at room temperature for 15 to 30 minutes.
 Otherwise, the temperature difference for your baking dish is too great and it may burst.

-You can quickly cool this asparagus casserole, cover it with plastic wrap and keep it in the refrigerator up to 2 days.
+You can quickly cool this asparagus casserole, cover it with plastic wrap and keep it in the refrigerator for up to 2 days.

 You can also freeze this dish.
 Pack it airtight and store it in the freezer for up to 1 month.